-The team represents expertise in different aspects of community development – community outreach, placemaking, public art, affordable housing, market rate housing, single family housing, rehab and new construction, multi-family housing, mixed-use and mixed-income developments, commercial development, small business support, commercial lending, and federal grant administration.
-Moreover, the team currently works alongside each other, as formal partners and informal supporters, with the same goal of revitalizing Monon16 as an inclusive, diverse and equitable neighborhood.
+The team comprised of experts in different aspects of community development – community outreach, placemaking, public art, affordable housing, market-rate housing, single-family housing, rehab and new construction, multi-family housing, mixed-use and mixed-income developments, commercial development, small business support, commercial lending, and federal grant administration.
+Moreover, the team worked alongside each other, as formal partners and informal supporters, with the same goal of revitalizing Monon16 as an inclusive, diverse, and equitable neighborhood.

 The art scene is thriving in Indianapolis!
 If you haven’t noticed, perhaps you need to take a closer look.
 Pre-Enactment…